nguyencuc1120/u3_lesson_useContext/README.md

 - Explain what Providers and Consumers are and what they do
 - Implement a shared context to avoid prop drilling

-In this demo we will be using [CodeSandbox](https://codesandbox.io/) (like CodePen but made for React).

 ## What is Context?